Advanced Clinical Practitioner

 - Research

-The roles undertaken by advanced clinical practitioners are determined by the needs of the employer and how they require the level of practice to be within their organisation.
+The roles undertaken by Advanced Practitioners are determined by the needs of the employer and how they require the level of practice to be within their organisation.
 This may fit with nationally understood roles, such as those within emergency departments or very bespoke roles based upon the needs of a specific population such as an advanced clinical practitioner dietitian running a complex enteral feeding (tube feeding) service for paediatric patients.
+Once agreement has been made with the organisation to support the training, the trainee will complete an accredited master’s programme in advanced clinical practice over three to five years, alongside core and speciality capabilities for their speciality with a qualified supervisor.
+The university courses generally include (dependant on baseline registration) modules such as: